Nagaden Local Bus

 After the park, the two lines take very different routes.
 The Kanbayshi Line heads away from the mountains, therefore visitors wanting to head to Shiga Kogen must takes the Shiga Kogen Line.
-The cost and time to Shiga Kogen depends upon which location you disembark but as a guide, expect the following*:
+The cost and time to Shiga Kogen depends upon which location you disembark*.

 *Please note, due to weather and road conditions in winter, services can be delayed and travel times can be extended.

 Visitors heading to Zenko-ji Temple in Nagano City can use buses departing Bus Stop No.1 outside of Nagano Station’s Zenko-ji Exit.
 Frequent buses run to and from that station.
 The journey takes only 5 to 7-minutes and costs JPY150.